Huawei may beat Samsung to 5G in its own backyard

 5G is important to Samsung, which seeks to boost its profile as a supplier of networking equipment by doing well in countries tapping the next-generation spectrum early, such as South Korea and Japan.

-Samsung is already being challenged in its components businesses as Chinese rivals seek to catch up in televisions and memory chips, two sectors where the Suwon-based company is the world's biggest.
+Samsung is already being challenged in its components businesses as Chinese rivals seek to catch up in televisions and memory chips, two sectors where it is the world's biggest.

 "Supplying 5G equipment in a country that's going to be the world's first to go 5G has enormous symbolism to it," said Hong Een Kee, a professor of wireless communications at Seoul's Kyung Hee University.